Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Analytic Results for Grover's Quantum Search Algorithm

-Such intermediate values are taken also, e.g., by states of quantum many-body systems at critical points of continuous phase transitions, where two-point correlation functions decay according to power laws as a function of the distance between two points.
+Such intermediate values are also taken, e.g., by states of quantum many-body systems at critical points of continuous phase transitions, where two-point correlation functions decay according to power laws as functions of the distance between two points.
 Hence, one might expect some universal properties of $p$, as critical exponents in continuous phase transitions have.

-For states of quantum computers in the transient steps, however, the intermediate values of $p$ are not universal; they depend on details such as the nature of the solutions.
-Since we are not interested in such non-universal values of $p$ in this paper, we have focused on the universal result, which is directly related to our conjecture, that $p=2$ for the family composed of $|\psi_{k_*}(L,\nu) \rangle$'s.
+For states of quantum computers in transient steps, however, the intermediate values of $p$ are not universal; they depend on details such as the nature of the solutions.
+Since we are not interested in such nonuniversal values of $p$ in this paper, we have focused on the universal result, which is directly related to our conjecture, that $p=2$ for a family composed of $|\psi_{k_*}(L,\nu) \rangle$'s.

-\section{Evolution of quantum correlations in Grover's quantum search algorithm}
+\section{Evolution of Quantum Correlations in Grover's Quantum Search Algorithm}

-As summarized in Sec.~\ref{sec:p.and.q}, the index $p$ is calculated from two-point correlations of local operators.
+As summarized in \S\ref{sec:p.and.q}, the index $p$ is calculated from two-point correlations of local operators.
 For pure states, $p=2$ if they have two-point correlations of $\overline{\Theta}(1)$ between $\Theta(L^2)$ pairs of sites.
-[As discussed in Sec.~\ref{sec:Pofpq}, for pure states such strong two-point correlations imply a strong $L$-point correlation.]
-As discussed in Sec.~\ref{sec:VCM}, the existence of such correlations can be detected by the asymptotic behavior (as $L \to \infty$) of the maximum eigenvalue $e_{\rm max}$ of the VCM, because, roughly speaking, $L e_{\rm max}$ is proportional to the number of pairs of sites whose correlation is of $\overline{\Theta}(1)$ \cite{rough}.
+[As discussed in \S\ref{sec:Pofpq}, for pure states, such strong two-point correlations imply a strong $L$-point correlation.]
+As discussed in \S\ref{sec:VCM}, the existence of such correlations can be detected by the asymptotic behavior (as $L \to \infty$) of the maximum eigenvalue $e_{\rm max}$ of the VCM, because, roughly speaking, $L e_{\rm max}$ is proportional to the number of pairs of sites whose correlation is of $\overline{\Theta}(1)$ \cite{rough}.

 Although $p$ is simpler and more convenient for stating the conjecture, $e_{\rm max}$ has more detailed information about two-point correlations.
-[For example, a state with $e_{\rm max}=L$ has stronger two-point correlations than one with $e_{\rm max}=L/10$, whereas both states have $p=2$.]
-It is therefore interesting to study how $e_{\rm max}$ evolves as the computation proceeds from a small value (corresponding to $p=1$) at the initial state to larger values.
-It describes how two-point correlations evolves (until a strong $L$-point correlation develops for $p=2$, as discussed in Sec.~\ref{sec:Pofpq}).
+[For example, a state with $e_{\rm max}=L$ has stronger two-point correlations than that with $e_{\rm max}=L/10$, whereas both states have $p=2$.]
+It is therefore interesting to study how $e_{\rm max}$ evolves, as the computation proceeds, from a small value (corresponding to $p=1$) in the initial state to larger values.
+It describes how two-point correlations evolve (until a strong $L$-point correlation develops for $p=2$, as discussed in \S\ref{sec:Pofpq}).